mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![run_matlab_build](https://github.com/mathworks/jenkins-matlab-plugin/assets/48831250/b0df3645-e8df-48fe-8dd3-e429706dd61c)

 You can specify build options for your MATLAB build by first selecting **Build options**  and then populating the box that appears in the step configuration interface.
 For example, specify `-continueOnFailure` to continue running the MATLAB build upon a build environment setup or task failure.
 If you specify more than one build option, use a space to separate them (for example, `-continueOnFailure -skip test`).
-The plugin supports the same [options](https://www.mathworks.com/help/matlab/ref/buildtool.html#mw_50c0f35e-93df-4579-963d-f59f2fba1dba) that you can pass to the `buildtool` command when running a MATLAB build.
+The plugin supports the same [options](https://www.mathworks.com/help/matlab/ref/buildtool.html#mw_50c0f35e-93df-4579-963d-f59f2fba1dba) that you can pass to the `buildtool` command.

 MATLAB exits with exit code 0 if the specified tasks run without error.
-Otherwise, MATLAB terminates with a nonzero exit code, which causes the Jenkins build to fail.
+Otherwise, MATLAB terminates with a nonzero exit code, which causes the step to fail.

-When you use this step, a file named `buildfile.m` must be in the root of your repository.
-For more information about the build tool, see [Create and Run Tasks Using Build Tool](https://www.mathworks.com/help/matlab/matlab_prog/create-and-run-tasks-using-build-tool.html).

 #### Run MATLAB Tests
 The **Run MATLAB Tests** build step lets you run MATLAB and Simulink tests and generate artifacts, such as test results in JUnit-style XML format and code coverage results in Cobertura XML format.
 By default, the plugin includes any test files in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html) that have a `Test` label.
 If your build does not use a MATLAB project, or if it uses a MATLAB release before R2019a, then the plugin includes all tests in the root of your repository and in any of its subfolders.

 You can customize the **Run MATLAB Tests** build step in the step configuration interface.
-For example, you can add source folders to the MATLAB search path, control which tests to run, and generate various test and coverage artifacts.
-If you do not select any of the existing options, all the tests in your project run, and any test failure causes the build to fail.
+For example, you can add source folders to the MATLAB search path, control which tests to run, and generate test and coverage artifacts.
+If you do not select any of the existing options, all the tests in your project run, and any test failure causes the step to fail.

 Select **Source folder** if you want to specify the location of a folder containing source code, relative to the project root folder.
 The plugin adds the specified folder and its subfolders to the top of the MATLAB search path.
 If you specify a source folder and then generate coverage results, the plugin uses only the source code in the specified folder and its subfolders to generate the results.
 You can specify more than one folder by clicking **Add folder**.